 Papers address policy, strategic, operational, experimental, infrastructural, or tool-based aspects of digital data and other objects of value to research, cultural heritage or society.
+Peer-reviewed papers cover original research supported by significant evidence.
 General articles are descriptive of some relevant event, activity, research project in progress, or approach.
 They may present a proposal for an architecture, an implementation, a service, or a project, for example.
 General articles may also be opinion pieces, reviews, or surveys of existing work in some particular area.

 The journal is published in electronic form on a rolling basis, with content collected into two issues a year.
 IJDC is published by the University of Edinburgh for the Digital Curation Centre.

 Peer Review Process

 The IJDC operates a double-blind peer-review process by default.
 This means that reviewers are not normally made aware of the identities of authors and vice versa.
 Authors who have previously presented their work at the International Digital Curation Conference (IDCC) may choose to identify themselves in their manuscripts, in which case the review is single-blind.

 Reviewers are asked to judge submissions based on their potential impact and contribution to the field, and their clarity of content and structure.

 The time taken to review a submission varies according to a number of factors, but the journal aims to complete peer reviews within six months.

 IJDC is published two times a year.